Junior Travel Ambassadors

 They are:

 The JTAs work with the school Travel Plan Champion – Mrs Thomas, to carry out assemblies, conduct surveys, give classroom talks, and help complete the school travel plan.
-They plan and run competitions and special events each year.
+They help plan and run competitions and special events each year.

 yellow-zig-zag-lines